matthew-sochor/ffile/README.md

 print("\n".join(x))
 ```

-yikes!
+Yikes!
 Harsh f-string!
 And that did a real weird thing with new-lines.

 Also, what if you want to parameterize a long file?
 Several hundred or thousand lines?

-## F-strings on a file would be ice cold
+## F-strings on a file would be cool
 Lets throw that text into a file, lets call it "template.txt" which coincidentally exists in this very repository:

 ```